 WiFi-5 routers are the most used WiFi routers available today.
 Devices like Smart TVs and PCs are compatible more with WiFi-5 as manufacturers of these devices begin to incorporate the newer WiFi-6 standard.
 However, just about every WiFi-6 router is backward compatible with 802.11AC.

 With so many devices relying on an Internet connection in the home, getting the right router is essential.
 WiFi-5 routers are the most used WiFi routers available today.
 Devices like Smart TVs and PCs are compatible more with WiFi-5.
 Manufacturers of these devices are beginning to incorporate the newer WiFi-6 standard.
 However, just about every WiFi-6 router is backward compatible with 802.11AC.
 So why buy an 802.11AC router?
 They are cheaper than their WiFi-6 counterparts.
 You can expect to save $100 or more by buying a WiFi-5 router and its comparable WiFi-6 router.

 WiFi-6 (802.11AX) or Wireless AX Routers

-WiFi-6 routers not only offer faster speeds to 802.11AX compatible devices but also provide for more sq. ft. coverage.
+WiFi-6 routers offer faster speeds to 802.11AX compatible devices and also provide for more sq. ft. coverage.
 As stated above, WiFi-6 routers are backward compatible with WiFi-5 devices.
 As well as, some of the older technologies, such as wireless B, G, N. However, all are different and you should pay attention to the details of each router.
 So why buy a WiFi-5 router?
 They are cheaper than WiFi-6.
 You can save money by buying the older model, but you may have to upgrade in a couple of years as technologies advance.